ahreenah/cuda_lint_coffee_jshint/readme/readme.txt

     run following command in your terminal:
     $ sudo apt-get install node
   Install CoffeeScript
-    $ npm install coffeescript
+    $ npm install coffeescript -g
-    $ npm install coffee-jshint
+    $ npm install coffee-jshint -g

-If you are not using Ubuntu or debian then you should use another installation method
+If you are not using Ubuntu or Debian then you should use another installation method

 Author: Medvosa